symfony/symfony-docs/translation.rst

 that compiles the application code before executing it.
 If there's an error in any translation file, you'll see an error message explaining the problem.

-If you prefer, you can also validate the contents of any YAML and XLIFF translation file using the ``lint:yaml`` and ``lint:xliff`` commands:
+If you prefer, you can also validate the syntax of any YAML and XLIFF translation file using the ``lint:yaml`` and ``lint:xliff`` commands:

 .. code-block:: terminal